solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 ### getLeaderSchedule

-Returns the leader schedule for the current epoch
+Returns the leader schedule for an epoch

 #### Parameters:

+* `slot` - (optional) Fetch the leader schedule for the epoch that corresponds to the provided slot.
+If unspecified, the leader schedule for the current epoch is fetch
 * `object` - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)

 #### Results:

-The result field will be an array of leader public keys \(as base-58 encoded strings\) for each slot in the current epoch
+The result field will be an array of leader public keys \(as base-58 encoded strings\) for each slot in the epoch

 #### Example: